AlstonA6L5/Interest-Rate-Sensitivity-of-Johnson-Johnson-vs.-the-S-P-500/README.md

 # Interest Rate Sensitivity of Johnson & Johnson vs. the S&P 500
 ## Project Description
 This project explores whether Johnson & Johnson reacts differently to U.S. interest rate changes than the broader stock market.
 We use historical data on U.S. interest rates along with monthly returns for Johnson & Johnson and the S&P 500 to directly compare how each responds when interest rates rise or fall.
 This question matters because interest rate increases often create uncertainty for investors, and understanding whether a large healthcare company like Johnson & Johnson is less affected can explain why some stocks are viewed as safer during tightening cycles.
-We hypothesize that Johnson & Johnson’s stock is less sensitive to U.S. interest rate increases than the S&P 500 because of its stable cash flows and defensive role in the economy.

 ## Research Question
 How does Johnson & Johnson’s stock respond to the U.S. Federal Reserve interest rate changes compared to the S&P 500?